Biarca/patrol-k8s-marketplace/README.md

 Execute the below Steps:
 1. From **Biarca Patrol UI -> Dashboard**, delete all the project(s).
-2. From **Biarca Patrol UI -> Resource Monitoring**, delete all the project(s) which were added post installation.
+2. From **Biarca Patrol UI -> Manage Projects**, delete all the project(s) which were added post installation.
 3. From GCP Console delete “IAP Secrets”.
-If the installer project is used for multiple projects then it would be difficult to find out the appropriate IAP secret as a unique name will be created for secrets at the time of installation.
+If the installer project is used for multiple projects then it would be difficult to find out the appropriate IAP secret, as a unique name will be created for secrets at the time of installation.

    3.a In order to identify the IAP secret for the specific project follow the below steps:
    - Navigate to "**Menu > IAM & Admin > Identity-Aware Proxy**”.